 Melissa Galvez is an experienced storyteller with a background in public policy, specifically education.
 She is also a teacher and tutor.

-Most recently, Melissa worked as the Senior Editor for Content and Distribution at Education Resource Strategies, a nonprofit organization that partners with large urban school systems to transform how they use their resources to prepare every child for tomorrow.
+Prior to Relay, Melissa worked on similar communications projects for BetterLesson, and before that, as Senior Editor for Content and Distribution at Education Resource Strategies, a nonprofit organization that partners with large urban school systems to transform how they use their resources to prepare every child for tomorrow.
 She wrote or edited over 80 reports, blogs, or commentaries for ERS, created and implemented content distribution plans (including media outreach), managed the monthly newsletter, and worked closely with ERS leadership on goal setting and branding.
 Melissa continues to work with ERS on specific writing, distribution, and newsletter engagement projects.

 Prior to ERS, Melissa graduated with a masters in public policy from at the Harvard Kennedy School of Government, where she studied social policy with a focus on education.
 She also studied how the internet has affected journalism, politics, and government, completing an independent project on what makes social action campaigns “go viral” on the Web.
 Her masters capstone project focused on nonprofit growth and site expansion.